 Let me know in the comments if you try this recipe!

-- 5 tbsp vegan butter, at room temperature
+- 5 tablespoon vegan butter at room temperature

-- 1 tbsp finely chopped orange zests (from about two oranges)
+- 1 tablespoon finely chopped orange zests from about two oranges

 - In a medium size mixing bowl, cream the butter and coconut sugar together.
 Add the finely chopped orange zests and the orange juice, and mix to combine.

 - Add the gluten-free flour, almond flour, and baking powder, and mix until fully combined.
 At first it will look like a dry mixture, but as you keep mixing it will form a dough.
 Stir in the chocolate chips and mix again until evenly distributed.

 - Shape the dough into a ball, and place it on a layer of plastic film.
 Shape the ball into a rectangle of about 1.5-inch thickness and 3.5-inch wide.
 Wrap tightly in plastic film and chill for at least 2 hours.
 It will allow the dough to firm up slightly and get infused with the orange zests.

 - Preheat oven to 325°F (160°C) and line a baking sheet with parchment paper.